jamesoshea/klonoot/README.md

 It relies on brouter for its routing, and leans heavily on Mapbox for the map and search implementation.

-I would like to find a way to get brouter to run serverless/ as an AWS Lambda, in Order to make it more scalable, and to cut down on server costs.
+I would like to find a way to get brouter to run serverless/ as an AWS Lambda, in order to make it more scalable, and to cut down on server costs.
 I have rough plans for other features I would like to implement:

 - Auth/persistence
 - ~~proper elevation profile~~